 Next to the visual component of a design, there is also an invisible part.
 Like between humans, every interaction creates a relation.
 While communicating with computers, we start to create feelings like trust, frustration or joy.
 That's why my job is also about shaping these relations through design.

 Visual Designers may command design parameters, but it's much harder to predict pain points of the user.
-That's why I see the users as a co-developer.
-In iterative working cycles with a human centered approach I feel most comfortable with.
+That's why I see the user as a co-developer.
+In iterative working cycles with a human centered approach I feel most comfortable.